minnysoop/tinyml/README.md

 * Model Compression: Knowledge Distillation - Only keep the most critical pieces of information to produce our results.
 * Reducing Runtimes: Making inferences from our pre-made model instead of learning from new data

-## Basic Machine Learning
+## Linear Regression
-Using supervised machine learning we use labeled data to train models that learn patterns or rules.
-These models are then used to make predictions or generate probabilities when presented with new, unseen data.
+Using linear regression we use labeled data to train models that learn patterns or rules.
+These models are then used to make predictions when presented with new, unseen data.

 To evaluate how well our model is performing, we calculate the Mean Squared Error (MSE).
 This involves taking the average of the squared differences between the model's predicted values (Y) and the actual values (Y').
 A lower MSE indicates that our model's predictions are closer to the real data, meaning the model is performing better.
 Check out this [example](mse.ipynb).